 The ransomware as a service (RaaS) group Darkside showed some nefarious creativity in 2021, when they went a step further than simply infiltrating their target to deploy a ransomware payload.
 Instead, Darkside aligned with stock traders to “short” their latest victim—selling off stocks in the target company before the breach was made public to profit from the dip in stock price.

 If their breach goes undetected, ransomware groups could spend weeks harvesting sensitive data as they short the target company’s stocks.
-Then, by publicizing their breach or deploying ransomware to disrupt the victim’s operations, the immediate price drop presents a huge windfall for these bad actors.
+Then, by publicising their breach or deploying ransomware to disrupt the victim’s operations, the immediate price drop presents a huge windfall for these bad actors.